 In a July 10, 1854 letter, J.L.
 Parish, Indian Agent at Port Orford, wrote that: "The Nas-o-mah band resides on the coast, at or near the mouth of the Coquille River."
 This band numbered 59 people in one village headed by Chief John.
 On August 23, 1855, Joel Palmer signed an unratified treaty with the chiefs of the "Quana, Sake-nah, Klen-nah-hah and Ke-ah-mas-e-ton bands of the Nas-o-mah or Coquille tribe of Indians."
 Indian Sub-Agent F.M.
-Smith reported that in January 1854 a party of white miners attacked an Indian village near the Lower Coquille River.
+Smith reported that in January 1854 a party of white miners attacked an Indian village at the mouth of the Coquille River.
 Coquelle Thompson, an Athabaskan Upper Coquille ethnographic informant for J.O.
 Dorsey (1884) and J.P.
-Harrington (1942) among others, identified three historic Lower Coquille River Indian villages: K'ama'c-dunne (35CS3), Ni-les-tunne, and Mae'sh-techae-dunne (Tveskov 2000).
+Harrington (1942) among others, identified three historic Lower Coquille Indian villages near the modern town of Bandon: K'ama'c-dunne (35CS3), Ni-les-tunne, and Mae'sh-techae-dunne (Tveskov 2000).